elephantrobotics/myStudio3.0_docs/1-blockly/7-chatGPT.md

 #### If you don't want to enter text, you can use our speech recognition feature
+> Since `Mercury A1` does not have a built-in microphone, the recording function cannot be used in `Mercury A1`.

 Click the `Record` button (requires system microphone permission).